 These simple and elegant maple cinnamon star cookies are adorned with white chocolate, gold sprinkles, and edible glitter stars.
 Start with my sugar cookies and add maple extract and cinnamon for wonderful flavor.

 Why You’ll Love These Maple Cinnamon Star Cookies

 Like my Christmas sugar cookies, today’s sugar cookie recipe is cookie cutter style.
-We’ll roll the dough out and cut into adorable stars.
+We get the same great flavor combination as these maple pecan snickerdoodles, but we’ll roll the dough out and cut into adorable stars.
 What makes these stars unique are the flavors mingling inside: cinnamon + maple.
 Combine these two powerhouse flavors with shimmering gold sprinkles, edible glitter stars, and white chocolate and we’ve got a sugar cookie putting many others to shame.
 You’ll love these cookies and here’s why:

 - Elegant and festive